 asked Her Majesty's Government:

-With reference to the published findings of the board of inquiry into the death of Sergeant Steven Roberts in March 2003, what changes in procedures and practices have been made to improve the working of the supply chain and to ensure the correct and efficient use by all concerned of logistic information systems.
-[HL1955]
+Further to the recommendations in the published findings of the board of inquiry into the death of Sergeant Steven Roberts in March 2003, whether changes have now been made in the annual individual training of members of the Armed Forces to ensure that they are aware of the ballistic qualities of high-velocity ballistic plates issued as part of enhanced combat body armour; and [HL1011]